jteickholt/Team10Project1_Repo/Team10Project_Proposal.md

 Project Descripton:

-We will exam data on mathematics test scores in the New York public school system.
+We will exam data on mathematics test scores in the Texas public school system.

 Research Questions to Answer: